Get all the latest data for Bogotá?

 What tenant profiles dominate rentals in Bogotá?

-The top tenant profiles in Bogotá are young professionals (singles and couples), small families with one or two children, and university students.
+The top tenant profiles in Bogotá are local working households, young professionals and students, with a smaller but visible group of expats, executives and mobile workers.

 Do tenants prefer furnished or unfurnished in Bogotá?

-In Bogotá, 75% to 80% of tenants prefer unfurnished rentals, while 20% to 25% seek furnished apartments, mainly expats and short-term renters.
+In Bogotá, about 75% to 85% of long-term tenants prefer unfurnished rentals, while about 15% to 25% prefer furnished rentals for flexibility or short stays.

 Which amenities increase rent the most in Bogotá?